 It is not only within B2C that information on sustainability is in demand.
 Fresh figures from the Danish Chamber of Commerce Digital Handel show that 46% of Danish companies have purchasing strategies with sustainability requirements.

 Based on a customer’s behavior, it is predicted, for example, which products or articles the customer is most interested in.
-Frequently used ways to present these are by inserting product recommendation modules, such as on the front or product detail page, or by changing the sorting of product category listings.
+Frequently used ways to present these include inserting product recommendation modules, such as on the front or product detail page, or changing the sorting of product category listings.

-In other words, the personalization platform learns what types of products the customer is interested in, and if you look primarily at organic products, for example, it will be able to detect this.
+In other words, the personalization platform learns what types of products the customer is interested in, and if you primarily look at organic products, it will be able to detect this.

-However, a modern personalization platform can also be used to influence customer behavior when they shop – and by influencing them in a more sustainable direction, we can really start to live up to the responsibility mentioned earlier.
+However, a modern personalization platform can also influence customer behavior when they shop – and by influencing them in a more sustainable direction, we can start to live up to the responsibility mentioned earlier.

-By setting up so-called merchandising rules, one can influence the relevance assessment of specific goods, and thus the likelihood of them being presented to users.
+By setting up so-called merchandising rules, one can influence the relevance assessment of specific goods and the likelihood of them being presented to users.

-The more often a product is shown to a customer, the often it will naturally be purchased.
-However, it is important to use merchandising wisely, as it can also damage the conversion rate if the relevance is affected too much.
+The more often a product is shown to a customer, the more often it will naturally be purchased.
+However, it is crucial to use merchandising wisely, as it can also damage the conversion rate if the relevance is affected too much.

 Merchandising rules can be targeted all the data points you may have on your products and categories, and this is where it becomes interesting in terms of being able to support and influence sustainable choices.